abinnquist/fNIRSpreProcessing/README.md

 - Currently there are five options asked for by the input motionCorr:
 	- Volatility correction=1, PCfilter=2, PCA=3, CBSI=4, Wavelet=5, or none=6.
-	- I'm leaning toward wavelet currently.
+	- I'm leaning toward wavelet currently, but it is the longest and requires MATLAB wavelet toolbox.

 - The "testQCoD.m" helper function.
 This tells you which channels are being marked as good and bad, and also visualizes the power spectral density of the raw signal in each fNIRS channel.
 Doing so is our current approach to finding bad channels (good channels have a preponderance of signal in slow frequencies, pure noise has random amounts of signal at every frequency).